wp-plugins/nimble-portfolio/readme.txt

 = Usage Instructions =

-1. Add portfolio item types under the 'Nimble Portfolio' tab in dashboard such as web, mobile, graphics etc.
+1) Add portfolio item types under `Nimble Portfolio -> Item Type`, such as web, mobile, graphics e.t.c.
-2. Add new portfolio items using custom post type under the tab 'Nimble Portfolio'.
+2) Add new portfolio items using custom post type under `Nimble Portfolio -> Add Portfolio Item`.
+Add item title, description e.t.c.
-3. Add item title (keep it short), add description.
+3) Upload and set featured image from the far right bottom box.
-4. Then upload featured image from the far right bottom box.
-Once the image is uploaded first copy the generated URL from the field ‘Link URL’ then hit ‘use as featured image’ link at the bottom, then close the window.
-Paste the copied URL in the input field ‘image/video url’ on the left.
+4) Specify full-size Image URL or Video URL (youtube, vimeo) in the input field `Image/Video URL` on the left.
+You can also use `URL from Media Library` button to select the URL of full-size image from Media Library.
-5. Specify a live URL for your project in the input field ‘portfolio url’.
+5) Specify a live URL for your project in the input field `Portfolio URL`.

 = Shortcode =